andrew henderson menu

 What is Capital Gains Tax?

-The US imposes federal capital gains taxes.
-In addition, based on the US state where you live or work, you can also be subjected to a state capital gain tax.
+In essence, capital gains tax is levied on the money earned from investment profits rather than wages and salary.
+The US imposes federal capital gains taxes and on top of that, based on whichever state you live or work in, you can also be subjected to a state capital gains tax.

-Short-Term vs. Long-Term Capital Gains Tax
+Short-Term v Long-Term Capital Gains Tax in California

 Typically, capital gains are divided into two categories – long–term capital gains and short–term capital gains.
 You may be subjected to different capital gains tax rates based on how long you hold your assets.